What is Heart of Eternal?

 The game can be played using the balanced starter decks or by creating your own deck with any combination of cards (as long as there are no duplicates).
 As a TCG, it is encouraged to build your own deck from the starter pack and eventually refine it through future expansions.

-What is the purpose of Eternal
+What is the purpose of Heart of Eternal

 OT & NT

-The Starter Pack of Eternal contains 2 balanced decks of cards – OT & NT.
+The Starter Pack of Heart of Eternal contains 2 balanced decks of cards – OT & NT.
 This symbol is on the lower right of the card and it’s only purpose is to help with sorting cards into the appropriate balanced deck.

 Starter decks contain 15 Character cards in each one that are used for battle.
 Characters are either Good (represented by Blue) or evil (represented by Green).